Sindhudurg district: Guardian Minister

-list of District Magistrate / Collector

 History

+Sindhudurg district was established on 1 May 1981.

 The word 'Konkan' is of Indian origin and considerable antiquity, though the origin of the name has never been definitively explained.
 The seven kingdoms of the Konkan of mythology are mentioned in the History of Kashmir and are said to have included nearly the whole west coast of India.
 The Pandavas are said to have passed through this region in the 13th year of their exile and to have settled in this area for some time.
 The Raja of this region, Veerat Ray, accompanied them in the war at Kurukshetra with the Kauravas.

-In the second century A.D., the Maurya Empire annexed the Konkan coast.
 In the middle of the sixth century, kings of the Maurya and Nala dynasties appear to have ruled in the Konkan.
 The district of Ratnagiri was under the Silahars, and the capital of their kingdom was probably Goa.
 Later it may have been relocated to a more central place in the vicinity of Ratnagiri or Kharepatan.
 Chandrapur was one of the most ancient towns in Konkan, probably founded by Chandraditya, son of the Chalukya king Pulakeshin II.

 The 16th century saw the advent and rise of Portuguese power on the west coast of India and Sindhudurg was not immune.
 The sultan lost his hold on the district in 1675 with the rise of Chhatrapati Shivaji Maharaj, and the district became part of the Maratha Empire.
 Marathas continued to rule the district till 1817, when the conflict between the British and the Peshwas concluded and the whole of Konkan was transferred to the British.